 In the Formula tab, check the carrier services you want to enable.
 Carrier services are different offerings and shipping speeds that carrier offers — you don't need to support every service.
 Available services vary by provider.

 We recommend being selective with your shipping options to avoid overwhelming customers and speed up the checkout process.

-- Markup - Enter a percentage markup to charge more than the estimated cost.
+- Markup - Enter a percentage or amount markup to charge more than the estimated cost.
 This is a useful way to cover the price of packaging, time spent shipping, or other additional costs.

 Note: USPS offers discounted rates for merchants who print their own labels.
 For more information on Online Pricing, visit USPS Carrier Calculated shipping.